coachbots/cocos/README.md

 ```

 should compile `cocos_rpi`.
 Find it in
-`target/armv7-unknown-linux-gnueabihf/release`.
-Simply copy paste that onto the
+`target/armv7-unknown-linux-gnueabihf/release` (on your local machine).
+Simply
-coachbot and you should be good to go!
-There are no dynamic dependencies
+copy paste that onto the coachbot (probably via `scp`) and you should be good
-(except `libc`, but that's nothing to worry about) and running the singular
+to go!
+There are no dynamic dependencies (except `libc`, but that's nothing to
-file will get `cocos_rpi` running!
+worry about) and running the singular file will get `cocos_rpi` running!

 ## Design Decisions